PahVenture/clone-me/README.md

 ## Introduction

 clone-me is an innovative, open-source initiative that enables individuals to create "digital clones" of their knowledge and expertise.
 By structuring personal experiences, skills, and problem-solving approaches into shareable repositories, clone-me aims to democratize expertise and foster global knowledge exchange.

+There's nothing better than letting AI and custom instructions guide our AIs to make everything flow more easily.
+By integrating artificial intelligence and custom instructions into our process, we can optimize the interaction between humans and machines, facilitating more efficient and personalized knowledge transfer.

 ### Key Features
 - Open-source framework for personal knowledge management